 This SIP has been developed after a comprehensive study and evaluation of other alternative investment approaches and reflects a consensus of input from the Plan’s office of the Executive Director the Investment Consultant, General Counsel, and the Plan’s actuary.
 It further reflects a commitment by the Trustees and the Investment Consultant, as fiduciaries, to act as prudent persons would be expected to act, with discretion, skill and diligence in fulfilling their responsibility to invest the Plan’s assets.
 The Trustees and all Plan fiduciaries operate subject to all applicable state and federal laws and the terms of the documents governing the Plan.
 As such, the investment policy reflects the requirements, among other things, that the fiduciaries invest Plan assets and administer the Plan solely in the interest of the participants in the Plan and for the exclusive purpose of providing benefits to participants and their beneficiaries.
 Therefore, this investment policy is not and cannot be guided by the interests of a third party.

 The Trustees are responsible for adopting this SIP, retaining investment managers, and allocating assets among these investment managers.
 The investment managers are responsible, in accordance with the investment guidelines for each investment manager, for managing the assets allocated by the Trustees including the selection and disposal of individual securities, and diversifying assets within the investment manager’s portfolio.

-The Trustees expect the investment return of the Plan to exceed the Plan’s assumed rate of return and, therefore, it must consider investment alternatives which are not without risk.
+The Trustees expect the investment return of the Plan to exceed the Plan’s assumed rate of return over the long term and, therefore, it must consider investment alternatives which are not without risk.
 It is also understood, however, that diversifying among various assets classes may lower risk without a commensurate lowering of returns.